-The Down East offices — and a book sales area in the cozy, reading room complete with fireplace — are located in a former summer estate known as Roxmont.
-Look for our distinctive, gray-shingled, building on Route 1 in Rockport, Maine.
+The Down East offices — as well as a back issue and book sales area in the cozy reading room complete with fireplace — are located in a former summer estate known as Roxmont.
+Look for our distinctive gray-shingled building on Route 1 in Rockport, Maine.

 Since 1954Sixty years ago, the slim first issue of a regional magazine appeared on selected newsstands throughout the length and breadth of Maine.
 On the cover, a stylized woodcut of a Maine harbor was topped by a hand-painted logo with the words “Down East” — a reference to the practice of sailing downwind to the east in order to reach Maine from Boston during the great age of sail.
 The new magazine, which was loosely modeled on The New Yorker, was the brainchild of a Mainer named Duane Doolittle.